klafuenf/fxfloorboard/readme.txt

 NOTE: THIS IS AN UNPAID PROJECT, SO FAR INVESTING OVER 7000 HOURS OF MY TIME OVER 5 YEARS, also I WILL NOT ACCEPT LIABILITY FOR ANY DATA LOSS, even though TO THE BEST OF MY KNOWLEDGE EVERYTHING SHOULD WORK CORRECTLY.

-files can be saved/loaded as syx or mid (SMF) or gxg (Librarian) formats. the GT-100FxFloorBoard will also open GT100B *.gxb & *.mid files, and translate GT-8 patch files (*.syx single patch type).
+files can be saved/loaded as syx or mid (SMF) or gcl (Librarian) formats. the GT-100FxFloorBoard will also open GT100B *.gxb & *.mid files, and translate GT-8 patch files (*.syx single patch type).

 layout increased, which may be a problem for low screen resolutions. (i use 1280 X 800 minimum)